cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > ""
 > ```

-A comma-separated list of service accounts that are allowed to use node authentication for CSRs, eg. "istio-system/ztunnel".
+A comma-separated list of service accounts that are allowed to use node authentication for CSRs, e.g. "istio-system/ztunnel".
 #### **app.istio.revisions[0]** ~ `string`
 > Default value:
 > ```yaml